Sheherazade Goldsmith

 Sheherazade Ventura Goldsmith (née Bentley; 14 March 1974) is a British environmentalist, jeweller, and columnist.

 During the 1990s, Goldsmith worked in the fashion industry, and after 2000 engaged in environmental activism undertaking a variety of green initiatives starting with an organic food business that she ran in London until 2002.
 In 2007 she edited a guide to eco-friendly living, A Slice of Organic Life: Get Closer to the Soil Without Going the Whole Hog, which she followed a year later by publishing a how-to guide for celebrating Christmas in an environmentally friendly way, called A Greener Christmas.

-In June 2013 she launched a "concept jewellery" label Loquet London with her former friend and model Laura Bailey.
-After a falling out, the two ended their partnership both as friends and business associates.
-However, Laura Bailey's name is still leveraged to lend the company greater credibility.
+In 2013 she co-founded the jewellery brand Loquet London with the model Laura Bailey.

 Goldsmith frequently contributed as a columnist to various national newspapers and other UK publications, but does not any longer.

 Early life

 Goldsmith was born at King's College Hospital in Camberwell, London, to John Bentley, a financier and entrepreneur, and Viviane Ventura, a British actress, who successfully brought a paternity suit against him.

 She was privately educated at both the French Lycée in London and Aiglon College.